keironchaudhry/keironchaudhry/README.md

 <hr/>

 - 🌱 I have a confident skillset and familiarity with the following software tools: HTML, CSS + Bootstrap and Materialize, JavaScript + React.js, Python + Django (REST) Framework and Flask, and familiarity with PostgreSQL.
+I am also confident writing tests in both Jest and Django Test Case.

 <hr/>